AlexsLemonade/refinebio-examples/compare-processing/README.md

 * which genes are different between wildtype and transgenics pre-amputation

 In keeping with our interpretation of the analyses conducted by the authors of the original publication (Jopling, et al.), we considered genes that responded to amputation in wildtype, did not respond in transgenic animals, and are not different between genotypes pre-amputation.
-These are the lists used to make the following venn diagram:
+These are the lists used to make the following Venn diagram:

 ![diff-venn](https://github.com/AlexsLemonade/refinebio-examples/blob/master/compare-processing/plots/diff_exp_genes_venn.png)